Rosuav/angel-of-vtt/README.md

 (yeah, that's not a very coherent project goal, but the pieces are kinda disparate at the moment)

-* Create a VTT file from a MIDI file
+* Create a VTT file from a MIDI karaoke file
   - can I timidity the audio and words at once?
 * Play a VTT in VLC
   - does karaoke mode (with intermediate timestamps) work?